Lewis's Woodpecker (Melanerpes lewis)

 south to northern Mexico, and as far east as eastern Wyoming.
 In Colorado, Lewis's

-urban areas when they contain scattered, mature cottonwoods adjacent to areas of low vegetation,
+urban areas with scattered, mature cottonwoods, adjacent to areas of low vegetation, such as

-such as ungrazed or lightly grazed grasslands, mowed hayfields, or fallow fields.
-In southeastern
+ungrazed or lightly grazed grasslands, mowed hayfields, or fallow fields.

 Ecology: Lewis's Woodpeckers initiate nesting by late April, and most young leave the nest by

 the end of July.
-Their diet during the warmer months consists largely of flying insects caught on
+The diet during the warmer months is largely flying insects, caught on the wing.

 Management Issues and Conservation Recommendations: Lewis's Woodpeckers depend